Vancomycin Resistant Enterococci Infection

 - Certain medical conditions, such as neutropenia or mucositis

-- Treatment with corticosteroids, parenteral feeding, or chemotherapy
+- Treatment with corticosteroids, IV feeding, or chemotherapy

 - Previous surgery, especially a transplant